quaife/FDV_Data/README.md

 To run the code, have all aforementioned files in your current working directory and select 'Run' under the 'EDITOR' menu in MATLAB's interface.

-Note that the scripts visual_fire.m is designed to read frames from a video and visual_plume.m is designed to demonstrate the process of loading frames from an image sequence rather than a video.
+Note that the visual_fire.m script is designed to read frames from a video and the visual_plume.m script is designed to load frames from an image sequence.
 In this scenario, the images are stored in a file inside the current working directory.
 If an image sequence is used instead of a video, remember to manually declare the fps and Hz variables, as in the infrared_fire.m and visual_plume.m files.

 ## Author